rafaco/InAppDevTools/README.md

 ## Installation <a name="setup"/>

 ### Limitations <a name="req"/>
-Check that your project have the following requeriments:
+Current version have some limitations.
+Check that your project meet the following requirements:
-- Project minSdkVersion >= 16
+- minSdkVersion >= 16
-- Project support Java 8
+- Support for Java 8 is enabled
-- Dependencies migrated to androidX
+- Android Support libraries has been migrated to androidX

-They are normally declared on your root module's build.gradle file.
+All of them are tipically declared on your root module's build.gradle file.
 A valid example could look like:
 ```gradle
 apply plugin: 'com.android.application'